Research

 The following lists provide links to software, protocols, algorithms and other tools that may be useful, sorted by type of research being performed.

-Finding relevant literature
+Finding and Reviewing relevant literature

-- Matter of Facts (a new and potentially interesting means to find relevant articles)
+• Matter of Facts (a new and potentially interesting means to find relevant articles)

-- Web of Science (the stand-by solution for searching high-quality academic outlets, very helpful when paired with Google Scholar or similar broader searches to capture relevant grey literature)
+• Web of Science (the stand-by solution for searching high-quality academic outlets, very helpful when paired with Google Scholar or similar broader searches to capture relevant grey literature)

 Reviews and meta-analyses